qlawmarq/resume/Curriculum vitae_English.md

 I was involved in the development of the service during the launch phase.

-- Web app development with Nuxt.js
-- Web app development with React.js
+- Web application development from scratch
 - Building a CI/CD environment with GitHub Actions for automatic deployment and more
 - Application Technologies
+    - React.js
     - Nuxt.js
-    - React.js
     - TypeScript
     - Firebase
     - GitHub Actions
+    - HTML5
+    - CSS3

 ---